jsc604/My-Workout-Pal/README.md

 # Getting Started
-To get started, simply visit [Workout Tracker](https://workouttracker-2da55.web.app/).
+To get started, simply visit [My Workout Pal](https://myworkoutpal.com/).
 Once you are there, simply create an account and start building your custom workouts right away.